Academics & Coursework

 3Careful planning is required.
 Some courses are taught only once each year.
 Others have strict prerequisite and/or co-requisite course requirements.
 Visit the most recent College of Arts & Sciences bulletin website for more info: https://bulletins.iu.edu/iub/.

-4Students are advised to take CHEM-C 341, 342 and 343 prior to taking CHEM-N 331 and CHEM-N 337.
+4CHEM-C 341, 342 and 343 are prerequisites for CHEM-N 331 and CHEM-N 337.

 Note: The courses listed here are the only courses approved by the PVM as course equivalents on the Indiana University Bloomington campus.
 Substitutions of other courses are not appropriate, nor acceptable to the Admissions Committee.
 Preveterinary students should follow their undergrad program of study regardless of minimums indicated above.